 Wedgwoodians of the 1940’s may have been puzzled to learn that their voting district was called Sonora, which is a place name in Mexico.
-Those living north of NE 85th Street were in the Sand Point Precinct, and that made a little more sense – but not too much.
+Those living north of NE 85th Street and east of 35th Ave NE were in the Sand Point Precinct, and that made a little more sense – but not too much.
 Before the era of precinct numbers, the King County Election Superintendent, Roy Erford, gave each voting area a colorful name.

 Sonora, Thalia, and Ziria were just some of the names of north Seattle voting precincts in the days before the present system of legislative districts (Wedgwood is in the 46th District) plus an identifying precinct number.
 It seemed that the King County Election Superintendent, Roy Erford, was having way too much fun making up names which he defined as “euphonious,” meaning pleasant-sounding.
 In the 1940’s new election precincts were forming so rapidly in north Seattle due to population growth, that Erford thought it best to give the precincts distinctive names.
 Some were named for geographical sites such as Sand Point, but lacking that, Erford used his creative thought power.
 Sometimes Erford used Greek or Latin root words, since he had taken Greek in college and had trained as a lawyer.